 A smart business owner knows how important it is to plan for the future.
 This includes planning for the day you are no longer running things, in a way that will keep the business thriving.
 Located in Golden, Colorado, the law firm of Bradley Devitt Haas & Watkins, P.C., helps business owners with business succession planning.

 Though you will not be able to run your small business forever, you may want the business to continue without you.
 You will also want to have a plan in place in case you and your partners ever have a falling out.
 Our attorneys will help make sure your wishes for your exit strategy are clear and will be carried out when the time comes.
-We will also minimize the costs of succession, including the tax impact.
+We will also minimize the costs of succession.

 The Basics Of Business Succession